alexisbourdais/MetaTox/README.md

 ![screenshot](Images/MetaTox.png)

 ## Overview

-*In silico* prediction of a list of molecules whose SMILES code is provided by 5 software packages :
+*In silico* prediction of molecule metabolites based on their SMILES using 5 software programs:
 - **BioTransformer3**
 - **SyGMa**
 - **GLORYx**